tav/espians-planfile/ocsi-article.md

 > OCSI: Rethinking the Open Standards Process

+Notes:

-Compare to the IETF, W3C, &c.
+* Compare to the IETF, W3C, &c.